Skip to main content

 2.3 Why cf.tls_client_auth.cert_verified Requires Hostname Registration

-Step 3: Add a Zero Trust Access Path (Optional)
+Step 3: Add a Zero Trust Access Path (Optional, Browser-Only)

-Dashboard: Zero Trust (one.dash.cloudflare.com) > Access > Applications
+Dashboard: Zero Trust (one.dash.cloudflare.com) > Access controls > Applications

-Sometimes you need to grant access to a device without a client certificate (a family member who needs occasional access, a borrowed device, or a situation where installing a certificate is not practical).
-Cloudflare Access handles this through a separate authentication path: the user authenticates with an email OTP or identity provider via WARP, and Access injects a signed JWT header into the proxied request.
+Sometimes you need to grant access to a device without a client certificate, like a user who needs occasional access, a borrowed device, or a situation where installing a certificate is not practical.
+Cloudflare Access handles this through a separate authentication path where the user authenticates with an email OTP or identity provider, and Access injects a signed JWT header into the proxied request.

 3.1 Create an Access Application